 }

-What Is the background-size Property?
+What Is the background-position Property?

 The background-position property in CSS allows you to position the background image.
 By default, the image is placed at the top-left corner of the element.
 However, you can change this position to suit your design needs.